-4. Develops discipline, responsibility and control over emotions.
+4. Develops discipline, responsibility and emotional control

-- Control over emotions,
+- Control over their emotions

-- Concentration (before the blow),
+- Concentration (before the blow)

-- Maintaining a positive attitude.
+- Maintaining a positive attitude

-6. Teaches etiquette.
+6. Teaches etiquette

 7. Sociability and communication.

-Cons of playing Golf for children
+Cons of playing golf for children

-How to prevent?
+How to prevent this?

 Medical contraindications of playing golf for juniors